ansible/community-docs/projects/ansible/collections/dev_guidelines/releasing_collections.rst

 There are several approaches how to release.

-If you are not aware of what approach should be used, ask in the ``#ansible-community`` IRC channel.
+If you are not aware of which approach should be used, ask in the ``#ansible-community`` IRC channel.

 Releasing without release branches
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~